VirtusLab/graphbuddy/README.md

 ### IntelliJ

-Look for a 'GraphBuddy' tab in the bottom right corner and press it.
+Look for a 'Graph Buddy' tab in the bottom right corner and press it.

 ![Graph Buddy User flow](assets/gifs/extension-intellij.gif)

 ### VSCode

-Click the `GraphBuddy` icon in the activity bar (left), then press the `Open Graph Buddy window` button.
+Click the `Graph Buddy` icon in the activity bar (left), then press the `Open Graph Buddy window` button.
 It will open the Graph Buddy board; just wait for the reindexing process to finish and start browsing!

 ![Graph Buddy User flow](assets/gifs/extension-vscode.gif)